sjdv1982/seamless-tools/dask-deployment/README.md

 - Variables will be printed out.
 Copy the variable section for direct connection.
 - In a new local terminal, paste the variable section.
 - In that terminal, start `seamless-delegate-remote mini-dask-assistant` (or `mini-dask-assistant-devel`)
-- In any local terminal, paste the variable section.
-  Then, start `seamless-bash`, or import seamless directly from conda, or use `/bin/seamless`.
 - Instead of `local.sh`, you can also use a script that dynamically launches jobs on an HPC cluster.
 There is currently `wrap-slurmcluster-micro.sh`, `wrap-slurmcluster-mini.sh`, `wrap-slurmcluster-minifront.sh`, wrapping `slurmcluster-micro.py`,  `slurmcluster-mini.py` and `slurmcluster-minifront.py` (there is also `slurmcluster-minifront-singularity.py`).
+- Finally, paste the variable section into the shell where you will be using Seamless.

 ## Remote method with SSH tunneling